Tiny-Foxes/Lambada-PL/README.md

 # Lambda-PL

-Polish (PL) Translation for StepMania 5.3 "Lambda"
+Polish (PL) Translation for "Lambda" theme for StepMania 5.x

-## 5.3 Recommended
+## OutFox Recommended

 StepMania 5.1/5.0.12 includes outdated fallback for pl language, so the translation may be inconsistent in some places.